treeman/jonashietala/posts/2015-08-03-installing_krita_on_slackware.markdown

     git clone git://anongit.kde.org/calligra.git
     ```
 3. Configure and build.
     There's a problem with tifflib.
+(My version is `Krita: 2.9.6 (gitb804a35)`, you may or may not run into this problem).

     Change `/opt/kde4/src/calligra/krita/plugins/formats/tiff/kis_tiff_converter.cc` from